cosmos/sdk-tutorials/academy/3-my-own-chain/migration.md

     }
     ```

-With the structure set up it is time to add the code using these new elements in normal operations.
+With the structure set up, it is time to add the code using these new elements in normal operations.

 ## v2 player information helpers